 Note: CCleaner no longer supports Windows XP and Vista.
 For this reason, Driver Updater also doesn't work on these older versions of Windows.

-If you need more help, please contact our support team directly: firstname.lastname@example.org.
+If you need more help, don't hesitate to contact our support team directly: firstname.lastname@example.org.